stackmagic/gradle-dropwizard/README.md

 acceptance test jar
 ===================

-In case acceptance tests are enabled, a fat jar is build from the sourceSet/configuration for your acceptance Tests with the TestNG Main class as the jar's main.
+In case acceptance tests are enabled, a fat jar is built from the sourceSet/configuration for your acceptance Tests with the TestNG Main class as the jar's main.
 Simply add a `testng.xml` like below and you can run `java -jar myproject-acceptance.jar testng.xml`:

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>